reactql/old_docs/source/setup.md

 <h2 id="what">System requirements</h2>

-This starter kit is built primarily for OS X, but should work with most flavours of \*nix and Windows (hopefully.)
+This starter kit should work with most flavours of OS X, \*nix and Windows.

 You'll need [Node.js](https://nodejs.org) and [git](https://git-scm.com/) installed.